Fathi-AI/GLMPrayerBot/README.md

 This project is licensed under the [GPL-3.0 license](https://www.gnu.org/licenses/gpl-3.0.en.html).

 ## Contact
-For any queries or suggestions, please contact me at [Your Email].
+For any queries or suggestions, please contact me at TBD.

 ## Acknowledgments
 - Green Lane Masjid for the initial inspiration.